vib-training-conferences/introduction-to-generative-ai-for-research/exercises/exercise14_4General_Collaborative_Proposal.md

    * Create at least one illustrations which support the steps of the SOP.
    * Create a Word file with the SOP.

+5. Create an outline of training material for your local learning network.

+  Possible approaches are:

+   * Identify a relevant topic to work on .
+   * Identify relevant scientific papers for the topic at hand by selecting one of the presented tools.
+   * Develop a one shot prompt which helps you identify a few relevant articles or web pages.
+   * Create a concept map for the training material.
+   * Create at least one illustrations which support the scoping of the topic.
+   * Create a rtf file and a svg file as digital assets.

-5. Have a look at exercise 12 which zooms in about the evaluation and feedback process of a draft proposal.
+6. Have a look at exercise 12 which zooms in about the evaluation and feedback process of a draft proposal.

    [Link to the exercise](./exercise12_4Research_InspirationalPromptsForWriting.md)